gmhafiz/go8/README.md

     source ~/.bashrc

-Then download and install `golang-migrate`

-    curl -L https://github.com/golang-migrate/migrate/releases/download/v4.11.0/migrate.linux-amd64.tar.gz | tar xvz
-    mv migrate.linux-amd64 ~/.local/bin/migrate

-`migrate` is able to read `.env` file for database credentials.
-So we first run a script that makes a copy of `.env` file and prompts for database connection details.
-This will also install all other convenient tools.
+So we first run a program that downloads all necessary tools for this kit to work.
+It also initializes various settings file including database credentials in `.env` and `sqlboiler.toml`

     go run cmd/init/main.go